Entertainment One UK: History

 On 7 July 2005, the company announced that it would split its operations into two stand-alone subsidiaries, with the Home Entertainment division becoming Contender Home Entertainment, and the television division becoming Rubber Duck Entertainment.
 The split was done in favour of the success of Peppa Pig, of which Rubber Duck would greenlight new pre-school properties for Contender to distribute and market.
 On the same day, Rubber Duck announced they had greenlit another pre-school property named Humf.
 In October 2005, Five and Nick Jr. recommissioned Peppa Pig for a second series.

 On 14 June 2007, the Canadian-based Entertainment One Income Fund announced it would purchase Contender for $97 million.
 The same year, Entertainment One would secure a film output agreement with Summit Entertainment, of which Contender Films would release their output in the UK.

 In March 2008, Contender secured worldwide distribution rights outside of the US and Canada to the PBS Kids series It's a Big Big World.
 In December 2008, the company announced that Channel 4 had secured broadcast rights to Lost & Found, a short-film produced by Studio AKA based on Oliver Jeffers' children's book of the same name.
 The special aired during Christmas Eve of that year.

 On 22 January 2009, EOIF announced that it would rebrand all its operations as E1 Entertainment.
 Contender Entertainment Group's operations, including Contender Home Entertainment, Contender Films and Contender Merchandising, would be consolidated as E1 Entertainment UK, while Rubber Duck Entertainment would rebrand as E1 Kids with founder Richard Bridgwood remaining as marketing director.
 E1's next pre-school properties, Humf, a co-production with King Rollo Films, and Ben & Holly's Little Kingdom, their second co-production with Astley Baker Davies, would make their world premieres on Nick Jr. UK on 2 March and 6 April respectively, with the latter becoming another financial success for the division.

 In June 2010, E1 UK announced that Richard Bridgewood had departed from the company.

+On May 28, 2012, Entertainment One announced that they would purchase Alliance Films, which would be completed on January 9, 2013.
+Afterwards, Alliance Films' UK division, Momentum Pictures, was folded into Entertainment One UK.

 On 30 September 2015, eOne acquired a 70% stake in British animation studio Astley Baker Davies, best known for producing the pre-school TV series Peppa Pig.